Skip to main content

 Most of the attributes are optional (for example, their values may be empty), and the base64-encoded value is typically used.

-rego_transform policies take incoming messages as input and return JSON patch operations to modify the data store of Load.
+rego_transform policies take a batch of one or more incoming messages as input and return the desired state of the data store of Enterprise OPA.
+Policies also have access to the data already stored via input.previous.
 Policies might perform operations such as:

 • Filtering out or target operations for messages from a particular topic